gutte/termed-ui/README.md

 First install and start [Termed API](https://github.com/THLfi/termed-api).

-If `npm` and `grunt` are already installed in the system, run:
+If `npm`, `bower` and `grunt` are already installed in the system, run:
 ```
 npm install
+bower install
 grunt dev
 ```
 UI should respond at port `http://localhost:8000`.

-One can also use `npm` and `grunt` installed by maven front-end plugin by running in the *client*
+One can also use `npm` and other tools installed by maven front-end plugin by running:
-directory:
 ```
 mvn install
 ./node_modules/grunt-cli/bin/grunt dev